napari/napari.github.io/dev/_sources/getting_started/installation.md

 ```

 Once you have downloaded the appropriate macOS package file, you will have a file with a name like `napari-0.5.0-macOS-x86_64.pkg`, but the version number will be {{ napari_version }}.
-Double click this file to open the installer.
+Double-click or open this file to launch the Installer.

 ![Cropped screenshot of macOS desktop UI showing the icon of the PKG installer file, and an arrow pointing to the Welcome page in the opened PKG installer.](../_static/images/bundle_04.png)